smeznar/HVAE/README.md

 with the formula: $z_\alpha = (1-\alpha)\cdot z_A + \alpha\cdot z_B$, where $\alpha = i/n, i\in 0, ..., n$ and $n$ the
 number of points we want to create.

 To try it out use the _linear_interpolation.py_ script.
-Most parameters for linear interpolation can be found in the config file; script contains the two expressions we want to interpolate between and the number of steps in the interpolation.

 Some results of linear interpolation are shown in the table below:

 ![linear_interpolation](https://github.com/smeznar/HVAE/blob/master/images/li.png)

 ## Symbolic regression
 For evaluation of EDHiE (Equation Discovery with Hierarchical variational autoEncoders = HVAE + evolutionary algorithm) on the symbolic regression task, you can use the script _symbolic_regression.py_.
-Most parameters for symbolic regression can be found (and are explained) in the config file.

-Results of symbolic regression are saved into a file that contains the best expression and its error on both the train and the test set, as well as the number of evaluated and generated expressions and top n candidates.

 Some results of symbolic regression on the Nguyen symbolic regression benchmark can be found in the table below.
 ![symbolic_regression](https://github.com/smeznar/HVAE/blob/master/images/sr.png)